ialfina/ner-dataset-modified-dee/README.md

 - ORG for organizaion names
 - Other

-<br>We provide three versions of NER dataset and one gold standard in this repository:
+<br>List of dataset in main folder:
-<br>1. dataset created using original DEE (our previous project), file name: 20k-dee.txt, with properties file: 20k-dee.prop
+<br>1. dataset created using original DEE (Alfina et al., 2016), file name: 20k-dee.txt, with properties file: 20k-dee.prop
-<br>2. dataset created using Modified DEE (our project), file name: 20k-mdee.txt, with properties file: 20k-mdee.prop
+<br>2. dataset created using Modified DEE (Alfina et al., 2017), file name: 20k-mdee.txt, with properties file: 20k-mdee.prop
-<br>3. dataset created using Modified DEE plus gazettes (our project), file name: 20k-mdee-gazz.txt, with properties file: 20k-mdee-gazz.prop
+<br>3. dataset created using Modified DEE plus gazetteer (Alfina et al., 2017), file name: 20k-mdee-gazz.txt, with properties file: 20k-mdee-gazz.prop
 <br>4.
 A gold standard created by Luthfi, et al (2014)
 <br>
 Each version of NER dataset consist of 20,000 sentences from Wikipedia articles in the Indonesian language that were labeled automatically. <br>
 <br>

+<i>Note:
+Recently, we found out that we forgot to separate sentences with a blank line in those three dataset.
+We'll upload the revised corpus soon. </i>

+<b> SINGGALANG corpus</b><br>
+We provide new NER corpus in this repository, named SINGGALANG.
+The specifications of this corpus are:
+- The number of sentences: 48,957
+- Generated using expanded DBpedia of MDEE_Gazett (the best version of those three)
+- The sentences are tokenized using DocumentPreprocessor of Stanford CoreNLP, instead of PTBTokenizer, so that we can preserve the sentences.

 <b> How to cite these works</b><br>
 The dataset may be used for free, but if you want to publish paper/publication using the dataset, please cite these publications: <br>